2025 Spring/Summer Internships

 - Strong work ethic and animal care background

-- Good team players with a positive attitude
+- Good team player with a positive attitude

 - Ability to work in a fast paced and stressful environment

-- Punctual to shifts and has a responsible when assigned tasks
+- Punctual to shifts and able to follow through with assigned tasks

 - Ideal candidates want to pursue wildlife work as a career through veterinary schooling or local wildlife centers